vadakum/nasmx64_learn_tui/fun_tui/readme.md

 # 🫐 Fun Tui

-We will use `termbox2` to handle terminal input/output (it's added as a dependency in the `Makefile`).
+We will use `termbox2` to handle terminal input/output (it's added as a dependency in the `Makefile` and builds automatically).
 `termbox2` is a single-header file library alternative to `ncurses` and has built-in support for popular terminals.

 ## Table of Contents